People Share Stories About Their Most Ridiculous Roommate Situation

 “Around October, I started noticing a faint odor that vaguely resembled sour milk or cheese.
 It wasn’t overpowering, just barely noticeable in certain areas.
 I chalked it up to some of Karl’s dirty clothes or lost chicken tenders.
 Or maybe it was his cigarettes.
 I was just a dumb teen, so I thought enough Febreze or a Glade air freshener would mask it.

+At the end of the fall semester, we were both packing up to go back home for Christmas when we got to cleaning thoroughly for probably the first time.
 There was a small sill under the window, which had been mostly covered in loose clothes, papers, books, or whatnot.
 We cleaned up all this and discovered for the first time the source of the smell: ladybugs.
 Hundreds of dead ladybugs, which had apparently swarmed through the window A/C unit to fester and die and stink in our dorm room.

-I had never smelled them before, but in great enough quantity they are revolting.
-We had to borrow a vacuum cleaner from the RA to get them all up, which had to be emptied several times.
+I actually apologized to Karl for blaming him for the smell, which I don’t know if he ever noticed.
 During the spring semester, he continued being generally gross and even took to sleeping on the floor on his disgusting sheepskin rug when he was too drunk to reach his lofted bed, but he snored less on the floor.
-For the rest of the year, the room just smelled like stale chicken tenders and $9 handles of vodka instead of dead ladybugs, which was an improvement.

 He would move to an off-campus house next year where he kept a ferret in his bedroom, the olfactory results of which were predictably nauseating.